TL;DR

 Troubleshooting Prompt

 My self-hosted AI setup is not working.
-Here's what I have:
+Here is what I have:

 - Windows with Docker Desktop (WSL2)